 How to Dress for a Media Interview

-According to the Protocol School of Washington, 80 percent of communication is non-verbal, including what kind of message your attire telegraphs.
+80% percent of communication is non-verbal according to the Protocol School of Washington, and this includes messages telegraphed with your wardrobe.
 That old cliché, about not getting a second chance to make a good first impression, is especially true when it comes to job interviews.
 Before you get a chance to say hello, what you wear on an interview speaks volumes about your personality and level of professionalism.

 In the old days, job applicants had to wear a suit, but today that's not the case.
 In the world of media, unlike other fields such as finance, people tend to dress down.
 In other words, people who work in media tend not to wear suits to work every day because the jobs skew more toward creative attire, especially if you work for a fashion magazine, ad agency, or TV network.
 Although you can forego the suit, you still need to dress professionally in an up-to-date outfit that is clean and fits well.